dsteyn44/comic_craze_MS3/README.md

 -   ### Design
     -   #### Colour Scheme
-        - I have kept top a comic theme of bright colors echoing the comics from yesteryear and following a Roy Lichtenstein design feel.
+        - I have opted for a comic theme of bright colors echoing the comics from yesteryear.
+        - The use of black as the main color of the type is important - mimicing the type of those ink drawn comics.
-        - #fffde7 yellow lighten-5: This was used for the forms and echo the color of the pages comics and how old they become
+        - #fffde7 yellow lighten-5 (from Materialize): This was used for the forms and echo the color of the pages comics and how old they become.
+        - #00bcd4 cyan (from Materialize): This was used to represent superman's uniform.
+Maybe a bit of a cliche but something the User will immediatly identify with.
+        -

     -   #### Typography
         - In regards to the text, again I have tried to follow the traditional comic fonts where possible and where it does not intervene with the readibility.
-        - the main logo is set in
+        - The main logo is set in "Permanent Marker" from google fonts.
+At first I used Bungee Shade but I felt tghis did not reflect totally the comic feel of old styled comics of yesteryear.
+I also used "Permanent Marker" for some of the main copy such as below the headlins on the comics page and Sign-in Sign-up ppages.
+However for the main copy of the synopsis of the "comic cards", i opeted for Roboto to me clearer.
+        - In terms of the icons, I have gone with a mixture of Materialize and Font Awesome icons.

     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        - As this project is about comics the typical imagery of comic art is important.
+The home page reflects this with an image of comics in the background.

 *   ### Wireframes